Back To My Work

 Summary

-How I redesigned PadmadKenya’s site for a seamless UX and boosted conversions by 30–60%+.
+Redesigning PadmadKenya's e-commerce site for a smoother user experience and boosting conversions by 30-60%+.

-How I redesigned PadmadKenya’s site for a seamless UX and boosted conversions by 30–60%+.
+Redesigning PadmadKenya's e-commerce site for a smoother user experience and boosting conversions by 30-60%+.

 Background

-This SDG-related project was for PadmadKenya, a charity that sold handmade, eco-friendly menstrual pads and collected donations.
+At 1Point3Creative, I worked on a project for PadmadKenya, a charity selling handmade, eco-friendly menstrual pads.
 They traded internationally and also partnered with large brands like Liverpool FC.
-Their goal was to strengthen their online presence, increase revenue, and broaden their impact by supporting underprivileged women through sex education and donations.
+Their goal was to enhance their online presence, boost revenue, and expand their impact on underprivileged women with sex education and donations.

-This SDG-related project was for PadmadKenya, a charity that sold handmade, eco-friendly menstrual pads and collected donations.
+At 1Point3Creative, I worked on a project for PadmadKenya, a charity selling handmade, eco-friendly menstrual pads.
 They traded internationally and also partnered with large brands like Liverpool FC.
-Their goal was to strengthen their online presence, increase revenue, and broaden their impact by supporting underprivileged women through sex education and donations.
+Their goal was to enhance their online presence, boost revenue, and expand their impact on underprivileged women with sex education and donations.

 Problem